pongbot-official-partner-webtennis24

 Check out my work at WebTennis24 where I share with you my best video tennis lessons, drills and tips for players, coaches and tennis parents.

-Recently, I was asked to express my opinion about which doubles formation is the best to least and why: the two players at the net (both up), two players at the baseline (both back) or one at the net and the other at the baseline (one-up-one-back)?
+When I was asked to express my opinion about which doubles formation is the best and which is the least effective at winning points quickly, I did not hesitate with my answer: both players at the net (both up) would be my favorite, while the two players at the baseline (both back) to be the defensive one and taking longer to finish/win points.

-Before I get into the details, I want to point out that my analysis is made as a general guide and that’s because when you assess one team’s best tactics and strategies you must consider each player’s technical skills, experience and the team’s capability to work and communicate together.
+But before I get into the details I want to point out that my analysis is done as a general guide and, when assessing one team’s best tactics and strategies, we should consider each player’s technical skills, experience, and their capability to work and communicate as a team.

-If the two players manage to get to the net, they will be in the best position to put pressure on their opponents, cover the court, and finish the points in the quickest ways possible.
+When the two players manage to get to the net, they will be in the best position to put pressure on their opponents, cover the court and finish the points in the quickest way possible.

 The both-up formation has the following advantages:

-2. They can cover a lot more court and there is almost no opening for the opponents to pass (except when using the lob which, if not executed properly, can be an easy smash opportunity).
+2. They can cover a lot more court and there is almost no opening for the opponents to pass (except when using the lob which, if not executed properly, can be a “smash” opportunity).

-3. The ability to put the balls away (finish points) is greater at the net due to the many angle opportunities and the fact that you can take the ball above the net level.
+3. The ability to put the balls away (finish points) is greater at the net due to the many angle opportunities and the fact that they can contact the ball above net level.

-1. Both players are not comfortable playing at the net, but they have reliable groundstrokes.
+• Both players are not comfortable playing at the net but they possess reliable ground-strokes.

-2. The team is receiving against a strong server – it is wise to begin the point with both players on the baseline and advance after the return is safely made.
+• The team is receiving against a strong server – in this case, it is wise to begin the point with both players on the baseline and advance after the return is safely made.

-3. The team’s serves are being aggressively attacked by the opposing team (ex.
-If the serve is not powerful or deep enough and the returner attacks the net player, it is a good idea for the server’s partner to begin the point further back, close to the baseline).
+• The team’s serves are being aggressively attacked by the opposing team (example: if the serve is not powerful or deep enough, the returner attacks the net player; in such situation, it is a good idea for the server’s partner to begin the point further back, close to the baseline).

 Disadvantages of playing both-back formation: